awesomefoundation/awesometax/README.md

 Monthly collection
 ------------------
-We have rake tasks that run through all current taxes, do the PayPal transactions, and send email notifications to the affected users.
+We have rake tasks that run through all current taxes, do the Stripe transactions, and send email notifications to the affected users.

     bundle exec rake taxes:collect --trace

 To automate this, I have a script called collect_taxes.sh.
 It emails the output of the rake script to me.
 Of course the particulars here will vary depending on your server setup: